Presidency of James Madison: Military action

 Anticipating that the British would attack the city of New Orleans next, newly installed Secretary of War James Monroe ordered General Jackson to prepare a defense of the city.
 Meanwhile, the British public began to turn against the war in North America, and British leaders began to look for a quick exit from the conflict.
 On January 8, 1815, Jackson's force defeated the British at the Battle of New Orleans.
 Just over a month later, Madison learned that his negotiators had reached the Treaty of Ghent, ending the war without major concessions by either side.
 Additionally, both sides agreed to establish commissions to settle Anglo-American boundary disputes.
 Madison quickly sent the Treaty of Ghent to the Senate, and the Senate ratified the treaty on February 16, 1815.
-To most Americans, the quick succession of events at the end of the war, including the burning of the capital, the Battle of New Orleans, and the Treaty of Ghent, appeared as though American valor at New Orleans had forced the British to surrender.
+To most Americans, the quick succession of events at the end of the war, including the burning of the capital, the Battle of New Orleans, and the Treaty of Ghent, appeared as though American valor at New Orleans had forced the British to end their involvement in the war.
 This view, while inaccurate, strongly contributed to the post-war euphoria that persisted for a decade.
-It also helps explain the significance of the war, even if it was strategically inconclusive.
+It also helps explain the significance of the war, even if it was inconclusive.
 Madison's reputation as president improved and Americans finally believed the United States had established itself as a world power.
 Napoleon's defeat at the June 1815 Battle of Waterloo brought a permanent end to the Napoleonic Wars, and negotiations between the U.S. and Britain regarding the demilitarization of the Great Lakes led to the signing of the Rush–Bagot Treaty shortly after Madison left office.